 Frequently Asked Questions

 Should pecan pie filling bubble?
 Yes!
 Pecan pie filling typically bubbles and these maple pecan bars are no different.
 In fact, I take the bars out of the oven when the filling is still bubbling.
 The center is usually set so it barely jiggles when the pan is gently shaken.
 Remember this is a syrupy filling that sets when cooled.

-How to store pecan pie bars: Maple pecan bars should be stored covered or in an airtight container at room temperature for up to a week.
+How to store pecan pie bars: Maple pecan bars should be stored covered or in an airtight container at room temperature for up to 5 days.

 Can I freeze maple pecan bars?
 I like to serve my desserts fresh, but if you are planning ahead for the holidays these bars can be frozen a month ahead of time.
 To do so, remove bars from oven and cool completely.
 Do not cut.
 Wrap the entire square in parchment paper and the aluminum foil.
 Freeze on a flat surface.
 When ready to serve, defrost the bars in the refrigerator, then bring to room temperature.
 Cut and serve.

 The holidays calls for pecan desserts.
 If you like these maple pecan bars, I suggest trying my best pecan pie recipe with homemade pie crust.
 You can also try maple cake with maple cream cheese frosting and candied pecans.
 For a quick and easy recipe, maple brown sugar cookies will fit the bill!